 Cricket is played in a variety of forms, both internationally and domestically.
-International test cricket is a traditional form of the game and remains very popular.
-It is largely considered the most challenging form of the sport.
+International test cricket is a traditional form of the game and remains very popular, largely considered the most challenging form of the sport.
 A test match is played over five days, with each of the two competing teams getting two innings.
-Most test matches are played as part of a series of four of five matches, usually spread over a couple of months.
+Most cricket test matches are played as part of a series of four of five matches, usually spread over a couple of months.
 Test match cricket provides plenty of betting opportunities throughout a series.

 Domestically, most cricket-playing nations have leagues where club teams compete in a season of one day games.
 These games usually see the teams have one limited overs innings each.
 Betting on domestic matches is particularly common in nations such as England where there is a rich history of the game.

 One Day Internationals (ODI) provide more opportunities for betting on cricket.
 An ODI match will see two competing international teams play one innings of fifty overs each.
 Like test cricket, these are often played as part of a series between two nations or as an international tournament – such as the ICC World Cup.

 Twenty20 cricket is a relatively new form of cricket but has proved phenomenally popular, at both club level and internationally.
-It is a much faster paced game, which each team getting just one innings of 20 overs.
+Twenty20 cricket is a much faster paced game, which each team getting just one inning of 20 overs.
 The recently introduced Indian Premier League is played in this format and the IPL has gained a worldwide following as probably the world’s most glamorous cricket tournament.

 Types of Cricket Bets And Wagers

-Between the different formats of cricket, the complexity of the sport and worldwide interest in the game, bookmakers have a lot of fodder for coming up with wagers.
+Between the different formats of cricket, the complexity of the sport and worldwide interest in the game, cricket bookmakers have a lot of fodder for coming up with wagers.
 It’s not uncommon to find several dozen wagers offered on a single high-profile match.
-It’s like we said before – cricket is a great sport for betting.
-Let’s take a look at some of the wager-types that you’re most likely to see on the internet.
+Let’s take a look at some of the wager-types that you’re most likely to see on cricket matches.